fetchrobotics/docs/source/sensors.rst

 +++++++++++++++

 In addition to the position and effort feedback of the gripper joint, the gripper incorporates a 6-axis interial measurement unit (IMU).
-This publishes to the **gripper_imu** topic.
-The gyroscope within the IMU is capable of measuring +/-2000 degrees per second, while the accelerometers are capable of measuriing +/-2g
+The gyroscope within the IMU is capable of measuring +/-2000 degrees per second, while the accelerometers are capable of measuriing +/-2g.
+See :ref:`imu_api` for details on the ROS API.